blockchainsllc/in3-docs/docs/api-c.md

 eth_block_t* eth_getBlockByHash(in3_t *in3, bytes32_t hash, bool include_tx);
 ```

-returns the block for the given hash.
+Returns the block for the given hash.

 If result is null, check eth_last_error()! otherwise make sure to free the result after using it!